siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

      - Yes
      - Yes
    * - Large node count
-     - No (some point tools ditributed)
+     - No (some point tools distributed)
      - No (1 company = 1 node)
    * - Standardized Messages
      - No (non standard proprietary)